History of Sheffield United F.C.: Lower division football (late 1970s–late 1980s)

-Relegation to Fourth Division and revival

 The 1978–79 season ended with relegation to the Third Division.
 United's first ever season outside the top two divisions started promisingly, but their early form soon burned out, and the team spent the rest of the season in mid-table, never threatening the promotion places.
 1980–81 saw another good start, with the team at the top of the table at Christmas.
 Haslam's health started to fail at this point though, and he was eventually forced to stand down in mid-January.
 1966 World Cup winner Martin Peters succeeded him, but then the team went into free fall, winning only three of the last sixteen games and were relegated to the Fourth Division.
 The 1981 relegation came as a result of a last minute miss from a penalty kick in the final game of the season against Walsall, who would have been relegated instead had the kick (by Don Givens) been successful.

 Having dropped to the lowest level, United appointed Ian Porterfield from neighbours Rotherham United to help them start the recovery, and with investment from a willing boardroom, United went on to become Fourth Division Champions in 1982, with 92 points – a new record due to the change of 3 points being awarded for a win in the 1981–82 season.
 United's top goalscorer that season was Keith Edwards, re-signed from Hull City, who linked up well with Bob Hatton, and later that season, Colin Morris (signed from Blackpool), who was to become part of a renowned partnership that would delight Bramall Lane crowds well into the mid-1980s.
 Edwards won an Adidas Golden Boot for his contribution – his 35 goals being a large part of United's success.
 The Golden Boot is now on show at United's "Legends of the Lane" exhibition.

 United's promotion in 1982 saw them initially struggle in the Third Division, and finish in the lower reaches of the league in the 1982–83 season.
 By applying themselves to the cause, along with a number of additions to the side, including the signings of Paul Stancliffe and Glenn Cockerill from Lincoln City, the 1983–84 season saw the Blades cruise into the top 3 – which they would not drop out of all season.
 They were challenged for the promotion spots by Hull City, who by their final match were 3 goals behind them and 3 points behind.
 Hull's final match of that season was on a weekday at Burnley, and the Tigers went into the game knowing that 3 goals would be enough.
 Many United fans travelled to Turf Moor for the game, and were biting their nails when Hull cruised into a 2-goal lead, but try as they may, City could not find a third and United were up again to Division 2 – their second promotion in 3 seasons.
 Keith Edwards was top goalscorer again this season.